What is Xanax?

 Although painful and very unpleasant, opiate withdrawal symptoms usually start to improve within 72 hours, and within a week you should notice a significant decrease in the acute symptoms of opiate withdrawal.

-Infants born to mothers who are addicted to or have used opiates while pregnant often experience withdrawal symptoms as well.
+Infants born to mothers addicted to or have used opiates while pregnant often experience withdrawal symptoms.
 These may include:

 - Digestive issues

 It’s essential to remember that different drugs remain in users’ systems for different lengths of time, affecting opiate withdrawal onset.
 The amount of time the symptoms last depends on the frequency of use and severity of the addiction and individual factors like overall health.